-Several scoring systems have been developed to help monitor disease and recognise a flare-up as early as possible to initiate treatment.
+Several scoring systems have been developed to help monitor disease and recognize a flare-up as early as possible to initiate treatment.
 In UC, the Simple Chronic Colitis Activity Index (SCCAI) has been established, while for CD the Harvey-Bradshaw-Index (HBI) or the Crohn's Disease Activity Index (CDAI) is often used.
 These indices each have validated thresholds to distinguish between remission and active disease.
-Calculators for these indices are available on the Internet and combine patient data, laboratory, and examination findings to produce scores that assist in deciding whether treatment with GC is appropriate.
+Calculators for these indices are available on the internet and combine patient data, laboratory, and examination findings to produce scores that assist in deciding whether treatment with GCs is appropriate.
 However, a well-known limitation to the use of these scoring systems is the fact that there is no robust correlation with findings on endoscopy.

-IBD treatment includes medications for managing acute flare-up (e.g., GCs and in UC also 5-ASA preparations) and medications to maintain remission (e.g., immunomodulators and biologicals).
+IBD treatment includes medications for managing acute flare-ups (e.g., GCs and in UC also 5-ASA preparations) and medications to maintain remission (e.g., immunomodulators and biologicals).
 Furthermore, especially in UC, knowledge of the location and extent of the disease is crucial to make maximum use of topical treatment.
-GCs are a critical adjunct in the treatment of IBD.
+GCs are a critical adjunct in the treatment of IBD acute flares but should not be used for maintenance of remission.